astrotime/timenomad_app/collections/_newsletters_parts/at-016~05-story-analysis.md

 * **Hong Kong unrest** spins out of reasonable proportions towards an outright “revolutionary” behaviour of hot headed masses.
 So much of Uranus in that!

+* **Fire on Russian navy research submersible nuclear vehicle** kills all 14 sailors.
+Yet another symbolic hint at Uranian influence since electric sparks are the usual suspects when it comes to fire inside submarines as well as space stations.

 We may witness some mounting circumstances in the months of July and August leading up to the September Equinox.
 This period provides a precious **opportunity for astrological analysis and prediction**.
 Upcoming events are likely to be related to **projection of influence if not outright force**.
 The **money factor** may start emerging closer to the last quarter of the year.